hanhanwu/Hanhan_Applied_DataScience/Learning_Notes.md

 * It's a <b>nonparametrics</b> method, which is used to compare a sample with a referenced distribution (such as normal distribution, chi2 distribution, etc.)
 * [Python Built-in K-S test][14]
   * [Referenced Distribution you can use][15]
+* [K-L Divergence is also called as "Relative Entropy"][16], can be used as entropy to check contained info diversity.

 ## Prove better than Random Guessing
 * The baseline of ROC is the random guess line, below it means the results are worse than random guess.